-Jencks and Riesman describe the world of the 19th century colleges as being characterized by "self-confident trustees [who] tended to intervene in college affairs far more often and more disastrously than is usual today" (Jencks and Riesman, p.
-6).
-They continue and write "nineteenth-century college presidents also tended to be far more domineering than they are today, carrying the business of the college around in their brief cases or even in their heads, entrusting very little to committees of faculty members of lower level bureaucrats, and imposing their personal stamp on the entire college" (Jencks and Riesman, p.
-6).
-Of course, in many cases, powerful presidents, such as the University of Chicago's William Rainey Harper, were powerful because they acted in concert with founding donors, such as John D. Rockefeller.
-As such, control of the nineteenth century university was shared between donors, the CEO and customers.
+Jencks and Riesman describe the world of the nineteenth-century colleges as being characterized by "self-confident trustees [who] tended to intervene in college affairs far more often and more disastrously than is usual today" (2002, 6).
+They continue and write that "nineteenth-century college presidents also tended to be far more domineering than they are today, carrying the business of the college around in their brief cases or even in their heads, entrusting very little to committees of faculty members of lowerlevel bureaucrats, and imposing their personal stamp on the entire college" (Jencks and Riesman, 6).
+Of course, in many cases, powerful presidents, like the University of Chicago's William Rainey Harper, were powerful because they acted in concert with founding donors, such as John D. Rockefeller.
+As such, control of the nineteenth-century university was shared between donors, the CEO, and customers.

-Over the course of the 20th century, two major complementary trends occurred which transformed universities into their more modern incarnations: universities grew in both complexity and wealth.
-The rise in complexity meant that CEOs could not micro-manage the entire organization and as such had to trust in subordinates.
+Over the course of the twentieth century, two major complementary trends occurred that transformed research universities into their more modern incarnations: The most prestigious universities grew in both complexity and wealth.
+The rise in complexity meant that CEOs could not micromanage the entire organization and as such had to trust in subordinates.
 Naturally, a greater reliance of subordinates meant that these subordinates were able to influence the direction of the university.
 The rise in income meant that universities were freed from catering to the customers and donors.
-The net result was, again quoting Jencks and Riesman, that "most university presidents see their primary responsibility as 'making the world safe for academicians,' however much the academicians resent the necessary (and unnecessary) compromises made on their behalf."
-By the late 20th century, the university was "more concerned with keeping the faculty happy than with placating any other single group" (Jencks and Riesman, 2002, p.
-18).
+The net result, again quoting Jencks and Riesman, was that "most university presidents see their primary responsibility as 'making the world safe for academicians,' however much the academicians resent the necessary (and unnecessary) compromises made on their behalf" (2002, 17).
+By the late twentieth century, the university was "more concerned with keeping the faculty happy than with placating any other single group" (Jencks and Riesman 2002, 18).

-The importance of university wealth in the transformation from donors' universities to faculty universities is well illustrated in the remarkable career of Robert Maynard Hutchins who ran the University of Chicago between 1929 and 1951.
-Hutchins was both a highly-idiosyncratic president and also a President who was fundamentally oriented towards faculty preferences.
-The single most glaring example of Hutchins faculty orientation was his decision to shut down Chicago's extremely successful football program (the original Monsters of the Midway) because it distracted from more academic pursuits.
+The importance of university wealth in the transformation from donors' universities to faculty universities is well illustrated in the remarkable career of Robert Maynard Hutchins, who ran the University of Chicago between 1929 and 1951.
+Hutchins was highly idiosyncratic and also fundamentally oriented toward faculty preferences.
+The most glaring example of Hutchins's faculty orientation was his decision to shut down Chicago's extremely successful football program (the original Monsters of the Midway) because it distracted from more academic pursuits.
 Hutchins also created his Great Books program and ardently pursued his vision of the university as a "community of scholars."
 Hutchins had the freedom to pursue this vision because of the vast wealth of the University of Chicago.
-Because of the generosity of the Rockefellers, the University of Chicago had the largest endowment in the country and Hutchins could use it to pursue the interests of himself and his faculty.
-Of course, the downside of creating a true professors' paradise is the loss in donations which ultimately caused a massive reduction in the relative financial standing of the university.
+Because of the generosity of the Rockefellers, the University of Chicago had the largest endowment in the country, and Hutchins could use it to pursue his own interests and those of his faculty.
+Of course, the downside of creating a true professors' paradise is the loss in donations that ultimately caused a massive reduction in the relative financial standing of the university.